 - Newsletters, directly to your audience’s mailbox

-- RSS, the standard to collect the content in most tools including intranets, website builders, social media account managers, etc.
+- RSS, the standard to collect links in most tools and services

-- WordPress, using our plugin, to publish posts or a news banner
+- WordPress, using our plugin to publish posts

-All board contributors can set up and modify these publishing options, with the exceptions of Buffer and Slack, as both require personal authentication to an account.
-In these two cases, only the board owner can modify the publishing settings.
+In these cases, only the board owner can set up and modify the publishing settings.
 Rest assured: content pinned or approved by any other collaborator gets published.
 This is a true information collaboration platform.

 How to notify others (and get notified)?

-A lot can happen when you curate content collaboratively.
+A lot can happen when you curate information in collaboration.
 You may get involved with several boards, it can become difficult to keep up.
 This is why we have implemented notifications.
 This is particularly helpful in monitoring for market intelligence as a team.

-As mentioned above, you can add mentions in both annotations and content tile comments, from the webapp, iOS app and even the content clipper.
+As mentioned above, you can add mentions in both annotation notes and comments, from the webapp and iOS app.

-To receive notifications, each board contributor needs to set up their desired level of notification in each board settings.
+To receive notifications, each board user (collaborators and subscribers) needs to set up their desired level of notification in each board settings.
 Click on the cog wheel on the board, and expand the notifications section.
 There are three levels:

 - All notifications

 So, before mentioning your team members, remember to make sure they have switched on notifications.
-They get delivered in our web and iOS applications, as well as by email.
+Notifications get delivered in our web and iOS applications, as well as by email for many of them.

 If you wish to stop all notifications, there is a central reset button on your profile page.
 All boards will then be set back to no notifications.

-There is another way to keep an eye on your boards: you can subscribe to receive general board updates by email on your profile page.
+There is another way to keep an eye on your boards: you can subscribe from your account page to board updates by email.
 You will then receive information about new content added to your boards.

 How to transfer board ownership?

-In some cases, like a change of team or role, or a team member leaving, you may want to transfer board ownership.
-This will allow someone else to control the Slack and Buffer publishing options, and eventually delete the board.
-This way your team can continue to curate content collaboratively.
+In some cases, like a change of team, role, or team member, you may want to transfer board ownership.
+This will allow someone else to reset the integrations for publishing, and eventually delete the board.
+This way your team can continue to use Cronycle as your information collaboration platform.

 To do that, the board owner needs to go to the board settings (click on the cog wheel), expand the Information section, and click on Transfer ownership.
-You’ll then be asked to select one of the board contributors as a new board owner.
-If you want to transfer to another person, you first need to add them as contributor to the board.
-As Slack and Buffer get disconnected when transfering ownership, the new owner needs to reconnect with his/her own credentials.
+You’ll then be asked to select one of the board collaborators as a new board owner.
+If you want to transfer to another person, you first need to add them as collaborator to the board.